raxoft/form_input/README.md

   p.untagged?                                 # not tagged at all?
   p.tagged?( :indecent )                      # tagged with this tag?
   p.untagged?( :limited )                     # not tagged with this tag?
-  p.tagged?( :indecent, :limited )            # tagged with either of these tags? p.untagged?( :indecent, :limited )          # tagged with neither of these tags?
+  p.tagged?( :indecent, :limited )            # tagged with any of these tags? p.untagged?( :indecent, :limited )          # not tagged with any of these tags?
 ```

 You can get the desired parameters using the form's `tagged_params` and `untagged_params` methods, too: